106 Chronologically structured chapter that builds foundational Linux concepts step-by-step

 -

-– change process priority -
+renice– change process priority

-– profile specific PIDs -
+pidstat– profile specific PIDs

-– syscall tracing -
+strace– syscall tracing

-– open file/socket tracking -
+lsof– open file/socket tracking

-– kernel ring buffer
+dmesg– kernel ring buffer

 12. Process Monitoring in Production